seaki/rubicure-graphql/README.md

 $ docker-compose up -d
 ```

-You have to set environment values if running in production env.
+You have to set environment values if you wish to run in production env.
+It disables built-in GraphiQL frontend.

 ```
 RAILS_ENV=production